KalaKit/KalaWindow/README.md

 	//setting this to false shows a warning popup with yes or no
 	//and your title and info. if user presses yes the program can close,
-	//if user presses no then the program stays open and the popup closes bool myExitState = false;
+	//if user presses no then the program stays open and the popup closes bool yourExitState = false;
-	string myTitle = "this shows up as the title!";
+	string yourTitle = "this shows up as the title!";
-	string myInfo = "this shows up as info!";
+	string yourInfo = "this shows up as info!";
-	KalaWindow::SetExitState(myHiddenState, myTitle, myInfo);

-	//One of the most important functions - this directly controls if the
-	//window should close or not, once this is true the window will close. bool myCloseState = false;
-	KalaWindow::SetShouldCloseState(myCloseState);
+	KalaWindow::SetExitState(yourExitState, yourTitle, yourInfo);

+	//call this if you want to manually control
+	//where your update loop should end
+	bool yourCloseState = false;
+	KalaWindow::SetShouldCloseState(yourCloseState);
 	...
 }